 Since all the assessment is practical, it could also be that the teacher is a mentor at the local bridge club or an experienced university student should the student not be playing their bridge in school.

-To join the scheme please contact Lisa at English Bridge Education and Development - email@example.com, or 01296 317217 - and let her know how many students you anticipate being involved in the scheme and which awards they will be working towards.
-She will then post the assessment cards to you.
+To join the scheme please contact David at English Bridge Education and Development - firstname.lastname@example.org, or 01296 317228 - and let him know how many students you anticipate being involved in the scheme and which awards they will be working towards.
+He will then post the assessment cards to you.
 The teachers' materials are available to download below.

 After some thought, it was decided not to tie the students too closely to any one bidding system.
 This is far less important than actually getting out there, playing and having fun.
 Teachers will often have their own material.
 So, rather than prescribe something and tread on their toes, instead give them free rein to teach as they see fit.
 The basic principles of natural bidding apply across all systems and it is those principles we are more interested in developing.
 There are a minimum of conventional devices, but those selected are only the most common and have passed into use by the vast majority of players up and down the country.